Strategy, Visual Design, Storytelling

 Success metrics for the design team include attention to detail, innovative ideas, customer satisfaction, task completion rates, design system adoption, and continuous feedback, all contributing to high-quality user experience.

 Last year, we ratified our Design Mission: We exist to craft the experiences that empower practices to deliver quality care – this mission was created in a bottom-up way to ensure Designers feel more invested in its success and are more likely to champion it.
 It also allowed us to work collaboratively on a shared goal, which helped boost morale.
-Overseeing my team and managers workshop this mission helped me identify leadership potential and areas for development very early on in my role here… we ran this workshop in March of 2023.
+Overseeing my team and managers' workshop this mission helped me identify leadership potential and areas for development very early on in my role here… we ran this workshop in March of 2023.

 The Design Mission crafted to empower practices to deliver quality care is rooted in collaborative efforts, fostering a sense of investment and ownership among designers.